(Contributor: Nithin Krishnan)

 At Indiana University, the 6’4″ guard recorded 1,235 points in his career with the Hoosiers, good for 42nd in program history.
 Easily one of the most popular IU basketball players of the 21st century, one could often hear chants of “Oh-la-dee-po” ringing around Assembly Hall after electrifying plays by Oladipo.

 After a meteoric rise from bench player to superstar, Oladipo’s collegiate career culminated in First Team All-Big Ten, First Team All American, and Sporting News National Player of the Year honors.
 Oladipo was drafted by the Orlando Magic with the second overall pick in the 2013 NBA Draft.
-Oladipo currently plays for the Indiana Pacers in the NBA.
+Oladipo currently plays for the Miami Heat in the NBA.

 - Name: Kehinde Babatunde Victor Oladipo